Pierre Claverie: Beatification

 The cause for canonization for Claverie - as well as eighteen other religious killed during the war - commenced in Algiers after the diocesan forum was transferred from Oran on 5 July 2006.
-The official start to the cause came under Pope Benedict XVI on 31 March 2007 after the Congregation for the Causes of Saints issued the official edict of "nihil obstat" (nothing against) to the cause thus naming the nineteen as Servants of God.
-The diocesan phase of investigation spanned from 5 October 2007 until its closure later on 9 July 2012.
-The C.C.S. validated this diocesan process on 15 February 2013 when the cause came to Rome for additional investigation.
+The official start to the cause came under Pope Benedict XVI on 31 March 2007 after the Congregation for the Causes of Saints issued the official edict of "nihil obstat" (nothing against) to the cause, thus naming the nineteen as Servants of God.
+The C.C.S. validated the diocesan process on 15 February 2013 when the cause came to Rome for additional investigation.
 The official Positio dossier was sent to the C.C.S. in 2017.

 The current postulator for this cause is the Trappist priest Thomas Georgeon.

-On 1 September 2017 the Archbishop of Algiers Paul Jacques Marie Desfarges and the Bishop of Oran Jean-Paul Vesco met with Pope Francis in a private audience to discuss the cause since theologians had approved the cause at that stage.
-This meant the C.C.S. needed to approve it before it would be taken to Francis for papal approval.
+On 1 September 2017 the Archbishop of Algiers, Paul Jacques Marie Desfarges, and the Bishop of Oran, Jean-Paul Vesco, met with Pope Francis in a private audience to discuss the cause since theologians had approved the cause at that stage.
 The pope encouraged the bishops and encouraged the cause to proceed.
 Francis later confirmed the beatification on 26 January 2018; it was celebrated in Oran on 8 December 2018 with Cardinal Giovanni Angelo Becciu presiding over the celebration on the pope's behalf.